Chase Ultimate Rewards Guide

 The bottom line

-Many of us automatically default to a specific reward, and if you’re the type of person who always requests a statement credit, you might be missing out on the chance to turn your points into airline miles.
-Then again, you can use your Chase Ultimate Rewards points however you want.
-Treat yourself to a gift card, plan a future vacation or consider one of Chase’s exclusive experiences.
+Many credit card holders default to a specific rewards type, and if you’re the type that always requests a statement credit, for example, you might be missing out on the chance to turn your points into something more valuable.